karlhorky/playwright-tricks/README.md

 ## Sync Playwright version from `package.json` to GitHub Actions container image

-When using GitHub Actions, Playwright tests should be run [via containers using the official Microsoft Docker image](https://playwright.dev/docs/ci#via-containers) for performance - the slower alternative of [installing browsers with `playwright install --with-deps`](https://playwright.dev/docs/ci#on-pushpull_request) can take [5x as long](https://github.com/karlhorky/repro-dynamic-playwright-container-image#why) or longer versus the Docker image.
+When using GitHub Actions, Playwright tests should be run [via containers using the official Microsoft Docker image](https://playwright.dev/docs/ci#via-containers) for performance - the slower alternative of [installing browsers with `playwright install --with-deps`](https://playwright.dev/docs/ci#on-pushpull_request) can take [5x as long](https://github.com/karlhorky/repro-dynamic-playwright-container-image#why) (or even longer) compared to the Docker image.

 However, the Docker container approach hardcodes the Playwright version in a new place in the codebase - the GitHub Actions workflow files - requiring effort or automation to keep the Playwright versions in sync in both `package.json` and the GitHub Actions workflow files.
 There is a high chance of these versions getting out of sync as Playwright is upgraded.

-To sync the Playwright version from `package.json` to the container image used in GitHub Actions, make sure you use an exact version of Playwright in your `package.json`:
+To sync the Playwright version from `package.json` to the container image used in GitHub Actions, first make sure you use an exact version of Playwright in your `package.json` - this will be the single source of truth:

 `package.json`